canonical/juju-dashboard/HACKING.md

 ## Setting up the dashboard for development

-To get started working on the dashboard you will need to set up a local development environement and you will also need access to a Juju controller (JAAS may be sufficient to get started).
+To get started working on the dashboard you will need to set up a local development environment and you will also need access to a Juju controller (JAAS may be sufficient to get started).

 Once set up you might like to take a look at our [codebase overview and development guidelines](#codebase-and-development-guidelines).